fib-international/structuralcodes/docs/usage/geometries/index.md

 ::::{dropdown-syntax}
 :::{literalinclude} ../../_example_code/usage_steel_profiles.py
    :lines: 3, 6-7
-   :caption: List the available steel profiles in the HE family.
+   :caption: List the available profiles in the HE family.
 :::
 ::::

-The figure [below](#fig-usage-hea100) shows the shape of the steel profile.
+The figure [below](#fig-usage-hea100) shows the shape of the profile.

 (fig-usage-hea100)=
 :::{figure} hea100.svg

-The shape of the steel profile created with the code [above](#code-usage-create-steel-profile).
+The shape of the profile created with the code [above](#code-usage-create-steel-profile).
 :::

-Notice how all the predefined steel profiles expose thicknesses, widths, heights, radii, etc. as properties along with elastic and plastic section properties like {py:attr}`Iy <structuralcodes.geometry.HE.Iy>`, {py:attr}`Wely <structuralcodes.geometry.HE.Wely>`, {py:attr}`Wply <structuralcodes.geometry.HE.Wply>`, and {py:attr}`iy <structuralcodes.geometry.HE.iy>`.
+Notice how all the predefined profiles expose thicknesses, widths, heights, radii, etc. as properties along with elastic and plastic section properties like {py:attr}`Iy <structuralcodes.geometry.HE.Iy>`, {py:attr}`Wely <structuralcodes.geometry.HE.Wely>`, {py:attr}`Wply <structuralcodes.geometry.HE.Wply>`, and {py:attr}`iy <structuralcodes.geometry.HE.iy>`.

 :::::{tip}

-The steel profiles expose the underlying {class}`shapely.Polygon` as the `.polygon` property.
+The profiles expose the underlying {class}`shapely.Polygon` as the `.polygon` property.
 This can be passed to a {class}`SurfaceGeometry <structuralcodes.geometry.SurfaceGeometry>` along with a material for use in further calculations.
 See for example the following code where calculate the bending strength of an IPE100 profile.

 (code-usage-steel-profile-in-geometry)=
 ::::{dropdown-syntax}
 :::{literalinclude} ../../_example_code/usage_steel_profile_in_geometry.py
    :lines: 3-
-   :caption: Use a steeø profile in a geometry and calculate the bending strength.
+   :caption: Use a profile in a geometry and calculate the bending strength.
 :::
 ::::